demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 We are going to use [Forge](http://forge.run/), a command line tool that provides tasks for creating and managing F# projects.

+This series uses Forge [**version 1.4.2**](https://github.com/fsharp-editing/Forge/releases/tag/1.4.2).

+> Post this version, Forge has been updated to work with dotnet core, and it's not backward compatible.

-You can install Forge, by following this [installation instructions](https://github.com/fsharp-editing/Forge/wiki/Getting-started)
+You can install Forge, by following the [installation instructions](https://github.com/fsharp-editing/Forge/wiki/Getting-started)

 After installation, initialize paket using the `forge paket init` command